 Announcements

-Best stories on human impact of climate change - a contest announcement
+Seeking best original stories on human impact of climate change

 Secant Publishing, an independent publisher in Salisbury, Maryland, and Book Bin, an independent bookstore in Onley, Virginia, announce a contest to find the year’s best short stories devoted to the theme of global climate change and its human impact.